The following graphic shows each of the Operational Reports that are covered in this article. Review a bit more about each report and when to use it.

 What it does: Shows the purchase price prior to start date of the report versus the average purchase price over the date range of the report.
 It also shows the COGs Usage over the same date range and the COGs impact the higher/lower price has made per item.

 Why use it: This will alert you to the changes in product pricing from multiple vendors on one report.
 It also helps see the COGs impact on that price not staying consistent.
-This can also help alert you to incorrect invoice entry – fixing these issues before Stock Counts can greatly speed up the troubleshooting process on the counts.
+This can also help alert you to incorrect invoice entry – fixing these issues before Inventory Counts can greatly speed up the troubleshooting process on the counts.

 Other Considerations: Can be run for one location at a time or across multiple locations.
 Locations are listed independent of each other.
 There is a percentage throttle to exclude lower percent variances from the report so you can focus only on the items that are of larger concern.
 This can be run on Unapproved Invoices (so you can see the effects of the most recent invoice before approving it) and on Key Items vs All Items.
 Columns are sortable, most usually start by sorting on Variance Dollars highest to lowest to see the biggest fluctuations.
 This can also be run for specific Item Categories at a time, such as Produce, Meat, Bottled Beer etc. This can help with targeting specific areas of your inventory to focus on receiving.